 Keep in mind that low pressure and flow rates at fixture outlets have many possible causes, and you should not immediately assume that low water supply pressure is to blame.
-Before you install a water booster pump, make sure your problem is not due to one of the following causes:
+Before you install a Water Pressure Booster Pump, make sure your problem is not due to one of the following causes:

-In any of these scenarios, installing a water booster pump represents a waste of money, and the excessive pressure may actually damage your installation.
-Even if there is no damage, you will be wasting electric power to run the booster pump, and the excessive pressure will raise flowrates, increasing your water bill as well.
+In any of these scenarios, installing a water booster pump represents a waste of money, and excessive pressure may damage your installation.
+Even if there is no damage, you will be wasting electric power to run the booster pump, and the excessive pressure will raise flow rates, increasing your water bill as well.
 Before you proceed, make sure you don’t have a partially closed valve, and get a professional assessment of your installation to verify that you don’t have piping issues.

 Increasing the Efficiency of Water Booster Pumps